 Boy George has hung up on an Australian radio host during an interview after becoming irritated with questioning about the impact of his “gender-bending” on children in the 1980s.

 The Culture Club frontman was being interviewed by ABC Radio’s Fran Kelly on Monday about the band’s upcoming tour.

 George talked of his love of Australia and his outfit choices before the conversation went in a different direction.

 “Talking about your look, talking about the sensation you were because of your make-up, your clothes, your outrageousness,” Kelly said.

 “I don’t remember if you were openly gay back then but, like David Bowie before you, you were certainly celebrated for being ‘gender bending’.
-You were a ‘gender bender’.”
+You were gender-bending.”

-But George shut down the comment, saying, “You keep referring to me in past context and we’re actually talking in real time.”
+But Boy George shut down the comment, saying, “You keep referring to me in past context and we’re actually talking in real-time.”

-After a pause, George told Kelly, “You’re boring me, goodbye,” and hung up.
+After a pause, Boy George told Kelly, “You’re boring me, goodbye,” and hangs up.